This notice provides details of what information we collect from you, what we do with it, and who it might be shared with.

 - Other local authorities in relation to the administration and collection of Council Tax

-- Regulatory and law enforcement bodies (for example, the Police) where necessary and proportionate to their investigations
+- Regulatory and law enforcement bodies (for example, the Police or the Council's regulatory teams) where necessary and proportionate to their investigations and any enforcement action

 - Scottish Government requires statistical information at postcode level for the purposes of analysing how Council Tax is working (for example, in the take up of discounts and exemptions)